awslabs/agent-evaluation/docs/targets/custom_targets.md

     target:
       type: my_langchain_target.MyLangChainTarget
     tests:
-    - name: CalculateTextLength
+      calculate_text_length:
         steps:
         - "Ask agent to calculate the length of this text: Hello world!"
         expected_results:
         - The agent responds that the length is 12.
     ```